AdamBalu/Portfolio_old/README.md

-# SnapShow
+# Hi, I'm Adam
-pv247 semestral project

-Social media platform for sharing photos and memories from various concerts and musical events
+and this is a page about me and my works